1. This is all a ruse!

 The money I inherited would have just about covered student loans in the US and a deposit on a small apartment in London where I live.
 It’s not enough to live on.
 Through saving, working hard and investing wisely that money is now multiple times bigger.
 But I’d give it all up to have my dad back.

-5. OK, but I bet you earned a good salary?
+5. OK, but I bet you also earned a good salary?

 6. So you needed to earn big bucks to retire?

 You don’t need to earn loadsa money to retire early.
 In fact, it can hold you back: with bigger salaries often comes more frivolous spending.
 If you can save 50% of your income, you can retire in less than 20 years.
 That is regardless of whether you earn £10k, £100k or £1 million a year.
-The combination of working hard and saving hard means you can turbo charge to retirement.
+The combination of working hard, saving hard and investing wisely you can turbo charge to retirement.
+I call this The Three Levers.

 7. But don’t you have to live like a miser?

-This is one of the biggest misconceptions about early retirement.
+This is one of the biggest misconceptions about Financial Independence.
 You don’t have to live a hard-up life to save big money.
 Mrs YFG and I shop at Ocado, enjoy decadent foods, have a beautiful home and by any definition live a great life.

 8. What does Mrs YFG do?